OfficeDev/office-js-docs-pr/docs/reference/manifest/rule.md

 ---
 title: Rule element in the manifest file
-description: ''
-ms.date: 03/19/2019
+description: 'The Rule element specifies the activation rules that should be evaluated for this contextual mail add-in.' ms.date: 03/16/2020
 localization_priority: Normal
 ---

 # Rule element

-Specifies the activation rule(s) that should be evaluated for this contextual mail add-in.
+Specifies the activation rules that should be evaluated for this contextual mail add-in.

 **Add-in type:** Mail contextual add-in